Citizens' Councils: Racist ideology

 Council members published a book which was titled Black Monday.
 The book detailed their belief that African Americans were inferior to white people which served as the basis for their belief that the races must remain separate.
 "If in one mighty voice we do not protest this travesty on justice, we might as well surrender," one of the authors, Mississippi Circuit Court Judge Tom P. Brady, wrote.

+Extension outside the South

+In August 1956, their official newspaper reported councils in "at least 30 states" in places such as Chicago, Cleveland, Detroit, Los Angeles, St. Louis and Newark.

+In 1964, the Councils published two advertisements in the newspapers of several cities, the first claiming that Lincoln was a segregationist and the second citing Thomas Jefferson's quotes claiming that "nature, habit, opinion have drawn indelible lines of distinction between" both races.

+As a result, interest for the Councils in the Pacific Northwest and Missouri emerged.
+Likewise, the 1964 George Wallace campaign created interest in Indiana and Wisconsin.
+Two full-time organizers were named to create councils outside the Deep South: former John Birch Society staff member Kent H. Steffgen was named for California, where the recent riots created interest for the Councils, and Joseph McDowell Mitchell, the actor of the "Battle of Newburgh", was named for Virginia, Maryland and Washington.

 Demise and reconstitution

 By the 1970s, as white Southerners' attitudes towards desegregation began to change following the passage of federal civil rights legislation and the enforcement of integration and voting rights in the 1960s, the activities of the White Citizens' Councils began to wane.
 The Council of Conservative Citizens, founded in 1985 by former White Citizens' Council members, continued the agendas of the earlier Councils.

 Activities

-Publishing
+Publishing and broadcasting

 Unlike the secretive Ku Klux Klan but working in unison, the White Citizens Council met openly.
 It was seen superficially as "pursuing the agenda of the Klan with the demeanor of the Rotary Club".
 From October 1954, the council published a newsletter, The Citizens' Council, which evolved into a magazine in October 1961 and continued to be published until 1989 as The Citizen.

+From 1957 to 1966, the Citizens' Council had a broadcast program, The Citizens Forum, where they exposed their doctrine of segregation.
+First broadcast by the WLBT as a television program, it switched to a radio format and was broadcast from Washington, DC, using congressional studios with the help of people like James Eastland, a U.S. senator from Mississippi.
+Various personalities such as Eastland or John Bell Williams were interviewed there.
+From 1966, they did emissions from African countries such as Rhodesia, interviewing Ian Smith.

 Among its other activities, throughout the last half of the 1950s, the White Citizens' Councils produced racist children's books, for instance, teaching that heaven (in the Christian conception) is segregated.